forcedotcom/packaging/messages/package_version_create.md

 # packageIdCannotBeUndefined

-The package ID cannot be undefined.
+The package ID must be defined.

 # deploydirCannotBeUndefined

-The deploy directory cannot be undefined.
+The deploy directory must be defined.
 Supplied options: %s

 # packagePathCannotBeUndefined

-The package path cannot be undefined.
+The package path must be defined.

 # errorMissingPackagePath